dennislee22/deepspeed-train-CML/README.md

 #### <a name="toc_1"></a>2.
 Summary & Benchmark Score

+- In this experiment, `Batch size=32` is configured for fine-tuning/training the models.
+Although using higher batch size would increase the training speed, 32 is selected to do apple-to-apple comparison of the training outcome without/with ZeRO technique in place.

 - Graph below depicts the GPU memory utilization during a specific stage.
 This graph is computed based on the results obtained from the experiments as detailed in the tables below.
  ZeRO-3 Offload can exploit both GPU and CPU memory,